 The Lutheran Church—Missouri Synod began work in Papua New Guinea in 1948 at the invitation of a Wauni tribal leader in Yaramanda, Enga Province.
 In 1971, the Gutnius (Good News) Lutheran Church (GLC) of Papua New Guinea became an LCMS sister/partner church.
-It is also a member of the International Lutheran Council.
+It also is a member of the International Lutheran Council.
 During 50-plus years of blessing by the Holy Spirit, the church has grown to a baptized membership of more than 54,500 in approximately 550 congregations.
-The GLC reports a national staff of 257 pastors, 532 evangelists, and 1,040 teachers.
-The GLC operates Timothy Seminary in Birip (Pidgin language), and Martin Luther Seminary in Lae (English language); Immanuel Lutheran Hospital; four health centers; a number of preschools, kindergartens, primary and secondary schools; and Enga Teachers College.
+The GLC reports a national staff of 257 pastors, 532 evangelists and 1,040 teachers.
+The GLC operates Timothy Seminary in Birip (Pidgin language) and Martin Luther Seminary in Lae (English language); Immanuel Lutheran Hospital; four health centers; numerous preschools, kindergartens, primary and secondary schools; and Balob Teachers College.

-The LCMS first provided support for mercy work in Papua New Guinea in 1992 with agriculture training.
-Later support went towards rural health services; establishing Lutheran schools; dam improvements; technical maintenance training; improving water supply; building a security fence at the GLC seminary; providing medical services and supplies; crop production; repairing radio services; missionary transportation; flood, frost and drought relief; and HIV/AIDS testing and counseling.
-Additionally, through a partnership between the LCMS and Pogera Joint Venure, a medical, educational and spiritual center was developed in the Wanakipa area—a region that is underdeveloped.
+The LCMS has offered support for mercy projects in Papua New Guinea related to agriculture training; rural health services; Lutheran schools; dam improvements; technical maintenance training; water supply; medical services and supplies; radio services; missionary transportation; flood, frost and drought relief; and HIV/AIDS testing and counseling.
+Additionally, through a partnership between the LCMS and Pogera Joint Venure, a medical, educational and spiritual center was developed in the Wanakipa area, an underdeveloped region.

 Current plans are to assist the Gutnius Lutheran Church in church-planting efforts in outlying areas as well as intervening in the “witch-killing” that is taking place throughout the church’s geographical area.